01 May Five Tips for Property Investor Success !

 There are five key things you can do to accelerate your climb up the property ladder.
 Investing in property can involve significant financial commitment and also requires regular dedicated time and effort.
-Before making your investment, it is worthwhile considering the following top tips that may help you climb the property ladder.
+Before making your investment, it is worthwhile considering the following top tips that may help ensure investor success .

 Time in the market not timing the market:

 Did you know the national index remains 15.9% higher relative to five years ago, highlighting that most property owners remain in a strong equity position.
 This is despite the National broad based weakness, where values have been trending lower for seventeen months and have fallen by a cumulative 7.4% since peaking in October 2017.
-When investing always go into property with a long term plan as often the best gains come with time in the market and not timing the market.
+When investing always go into property with a long term plan as time in the market and not timing the market often ensures investor success.

-Location, Location, Location: Investing in an area where there is strong demand for rental accommodation may significantly increase your investment return.
+Location, Location, Location: Investing in an area where there is strong demand for rental accommodation may significantly increase your return and investor success.
 Besides rental return, you may also be looking for capital gain.
 If possible, try investing in an area that has already seen its downturn and may be ready for, or beginning, its next stage of growth.
 New developments or expanding regions can offer great appeal.
 These options may be attractive to young couples or young families and may often be associated with new infrastructure and amenities such as schools, park lands and shopping precincts.

 Do your research: Regardless of whether you purchase a new or established property, it may be valuable to enlist the services of a professional building inspector.
 An authorised inspector will check for signs of termites, salt damp, and other inconspicuous damages which may be costly to repair in the future.
 Before purchasing an investment property, it may be worthwhile seeking professional realty advice to determine the appropriate rental price.
 Setting the rent too high may make it difficult to find a tenant, while setting the rent too low may place you under financial pressure, limit your rental income and potentially attract unsuitable tenants.